DylanGore-FYP/Documentation/docs/setup/vehicle.md

 ### Install the Operating System

 Flash an SD Card with the latest version of Raspberry Pi OS.
-The recommended way to do this is to use the [Raspberry Pi Imager](https://www.raspberrypi.org/software/) but something like [balenaEtcher](https://www.balena.io/etcher/) can be used if preferrrd.
+The recommended way to do this is to use the [Raspberry Pi Imager](https://www.raspberrypi.org/software/) but something like [balenaEtcher](https://www.balena.io/etcher/) can be used if preferred.

-This guide assums that that standard version of Raspberry Pi OS is being used (the one with the desktop environment) but feel free to use Raspberry Pi OS Lite if no display is needed.
+This guide assumes that that standard version of Raspberry Pi OS is being used (the one with the desktop environment) but feel free to use Raspberry Pi OS Lite if no display is needed.

 ### Configure Headless Operation